 In some instances, applicants may be asked to provide evidence they meet the requirements if the information required is not available in their application.

 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 This coursework and research program aims to meet the educational needs of graduates with an interest in law and international relations and is delivered fully online.
 It is designed to provide you with the opportunity to engage with the person leading the learning while also interacting with fellow students.
 You will have access to interactive activities and online group discussions.
 In this highly engaging environment you will expand your international law and international relations skills into areas such as international environmental law, international relations in the Asia/Pacific, human rights, law of the sea, WTO, and international criminal justice.

 The course is not restricted to applicants with an international law or international relations background but may be suitable to anyone (with an appropriate bachelor degree) who is employed, or is contemplating employment, in an international field.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-To complete the Master of Laws (International Law and International Relations) (Basic level entry), students must successfully complete three core (compulsory) topics including a research paper and twelve option topics chosen from a range of option topics available.
+To complete the Master of Laws (International Law and International Relations) (Basic level entry), students must successfully complete three core (compulsory) subjects including a research paper and 11 subjects chosen from a range of elective subjects available.